Up to 60% off sofas & mattresses — limited‑time deals.

 How We Tested It

-We rotated each Grant configuration through the same living-room routine: assembly and placement, then daily seat time for work, TV, gaming, and naps.
-I logged comfort notes and lumbar support shifts; Marcus stress-tested frame stability and heat buildup; Mia focused on seat-depth fit and armrest pressure; Ethan drove motion and repositioning tests.
-We scored Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value based on repeatable checks and weekly cushion inspections.
+We used each Grant configuration in the same living-room routine: setup and placement first, then daily seat time for laptop work, TV, gaming, guest use, and naps.
+I tracked comfort, lumbar support, and posture changes.
+Marcus focused on frame stability and heat buildup under heavier use.
+Mia checked seat-depth fit, armrest comfort, and whether shorter sitters could keep their feet planted.
+Ethan handled repeated movement tests, including getting up, shifting positions, and moving pieces for cleaning.
+We scored Assembly, Cooling, Seat Comfort, Back Support, Seat Depth Fit, Durability, Movement/Repositioning, Layout Practicality, Cleaning, and Value on a 5-point scale.

 Jackson Grant Sofa: Our Testing Experience